All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 1. Educate Yourself Thoroughly

 The most powerful antidote to stigma is knowledge.
 When you understand the science behind GLP-1 medication, you can hold your ground against uninformed criticism.
 Know that obesity is a disease with biological drivers.
 Know that GLP-1 medications correct hormonal imbalances.
 Know that no major medical organization considers medication-assisted weight loss to be "cheating."
-How GLP-1 medications work is essential reading for every patient.
+How GLP-1 medications work is important reading for every patient.

 2. Choose Disclosure Carefully